makaubenson/expert-js/readme.md

 ### Ways of declaring variables
 - `let` is used to declare variables that can change later.
 - `const`  used for variables that will not change in future.
 You cannot declare empty variables using variables
 - `var` -old way of defining variables prior to ES6.
-Workd the same as `let` keyword.
+Works the same as `let` keyword.